bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createComment"></a>
 # **createComment**
-> Comment createComment(topicsPk, projectsPk, data)
+> Comment createComment(projectsPk, topicsPk, data)